pavelsevecek/OpenSPH/README.md

 - *debug* - debugging build with no optimizations (SLOW)
 - *assert* - build with all optimizations and additional sanity checks
-- *profile* - full-speed build that measures durations of various segments of the code and print run statistics Use different build directory for each version!
+- *profile* - full-speed build that measures durations of various segments of the code and print run statistics

+Use different build directory for each version!

 By default, OpenSPH uses a custom thread pool for parallelization.
-It is possible to use Intel TBB library instead by adding use_tbb flag:
+It is possible to use Intel TBB library instead, by adding use_tbb flag:
 ```bash
 qmake CONFIG+=version CONFIG+=use_tbb ../sph.pro
 ```